snaptee/SnapteeSDK-iOS-Example/README.md

 Please download the latest version from https://github.com/snaptee/SnapteeSDK-iOS-Example/releases

 1) Add Snaptee SDK static library to your project
+**If you are upgrading the library from old version, make sure that you removed the older library and add all new files to XCode**
 - /Assets/
 - /include/
 - libSnapteeSDKLibrary.a